Cell Therapy and PRP for Lichen Sclerosus

 Lichen sclerosus remains a chronic and complex disease, with far too much misleading information delivered by the internet and patient message boards.
 The aim of this Association is to try to offer information that is backed by science, research and the experience of the few dedicated doctors around the world, who are actually making a difference.

 More research is needed to give a fuller picture of how effective stem cell treatment can be for everyone.
 It works for some and not for others.
 It may be helpful to ask yourself what you are trying to fix (scarring/itch etc) and then ask the doctors involved to tell you their success rate so far.

 Please do not contact this organization to try to make an appointment with Dr Casabona as all appointments are dealt with by contacting him.

 Please email: email@example.com

-For stem cell treatment in the USA, please contact Dr Elliot Lander of the California Stem Cell Treatment Centre.
+Please contact Dr Elliot Lander of the California Stem Cell Treatment Centre.
 A patient introduced this non-profit to Dr Lander's work.
-He has been using stem cell technology to treat Interstitial Cystitis and is now offering the treatment to patients who have lichen sclerosus.
+He has been using this technology to treat Interstitial Cystitis and is now offering the treatment to patients who have lichen sclerosus.